All Practice Exams

 About the AZ Real Estate Exam

-The Arizona real estate salesperson exam covers national real estate fundamentals plus Arizona-specific topics including ADRE licensing regulations, the Arizona Revised Statutes governing real estate, agency disclosure requirements, trust account management, and Arizona-specific property issues such as water rights in arid regions and subdivision regulations.
+Effective January 1, 2026, the Arizona real estate salesperson candidate exam is two separately-scheduled, separately-scored Pearson VUE exams: a General/National exam covering real estate fundamentals, and an Arizona State exam covering ADRE licensing regulations, the Arizona Revised Statutes governing real estate, agency disclosure requirements, trust account management, and Arizona-specific property issues such as water rights in arid regions and subdivision regulations.

 Questions